Williom Wordsworth Short Poems

 Sisters in love, a love allowed to climb

-Ev’n on this earth, above the reach of time. - THE MIGHTY Minstrel breathes no longer,
+Ev’n on this earth, above the reach of time.

 Mid mouldering ruins low he lies;